-For part 1 of this series, check out A Theory of Change part 1: Understanding the State
+For part 1 of this series, check out What is the State?

 Many people are under the false impression that markets = capitalism.
 Nothing could be further from the truth.
 Every economic system – from tribal systems to stateless village-based agrarian systems to feudalism to capitalism all the way to stalinist command economies – has a marketplace.
 Wherever people have things they want to exchange and scarcity exists, the market exists along with it.

 In point of fact, while Capitalist theory worships the free market, in practice capitalism and free markets are mutually exclusive – you can have one but not the other.

 So what is Capitalism then?
 The definition is surprisingly controversial, but all Capitalist systems have included the following:

 - Private ownership of land and other primary goods (the materials used to create the means of production)

 - Private ownership of businesses and the means of production by individuals and corporations (as opposed to worker ownership, community ownership, or State ownership).